 Image processing analysis

 Every sample was analysed using a stereo-microscope (Leica M165 C).
 Stereomicroscopic examinations took place on five random areas of the samples, paying attention to analyse surface areas representative of the overall effects of the testing conditions.
 The same pictures have then been used for digital image processing and analysis with ImageJ licence-free software [43].
 The five repetitions were chosen in order to introduce statistical random sampling also in visual and image processing analysis.
 For each picture three parameters of grey scale histogram (with 0-value correspondent to white and 255 to black), generated with the above-mentioned software, were considered for further descriptive statistical analysis: mean (µ), standard deviation (σ) and mode (m).
 To compare the grey scale histograms analysis with other procedures freely available online to calculate surface roughness parameters through image processing, two free plugins have been used: roughness calculation and SurfCharJ 1q [10].
 These plugins have been both applied on pictures taken with stereomicroscopy.
-From this analysis emerged that the latter of these two plugins did not match the real surface roughness measurements both in terms of absolute values and in terms of the relative among the samples.
+From this analysis emerged that the first one better matched the real surface roughness measurements both in terms of absolute values and in terms of the relative among the samples.

 For 3D surface plot reconstruction, a dedicated plug-in freely available with ImageJ licence-free software has been adopted.
 3D surface plot reconstructions were created using the interactive 3D surface plot plugin available with ImageJ license-free software.
 All 3D surface plots have a grid size of 256, perspective 0.0, lighting 1.0, z-scale 0.61, scale 1.0, max 100%, min 0%, smoothing 10.5 and isolines, or filled pattern, with spectrum Look-Up Table (LUT) colour scale or grey scale [44].
 These views have been compared to perceive the surface roughness differences and compare them with measured surface roughness parameters.